-- Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>
+K - Type of primary keysV - Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>

-is an abstraction of a changelog stream from a primary-keyed table.
+KTable is an abstraction of a changelog stream from a primary-keyed table.

 Each record in this changelog stream is an update on the primary-keyed table with the record key as the primary key.

-consumed message by message or the result of a KTable
+consumed message by message or the result of a KTable transformation.

-An aggregation of a KStream
+An aggregation of a KStream also yields a KTable.

-can be re-partitioned and aggregated into a new KTable
+can be re-partitioned and aggregated into a new KTable.

-) and are therefore queryable via the
+Some KTables have an internal state (a ReadOnlyKeyValueStore) and are therefore queryable via the

 interactive queries API.